open-mmlab/mmdeploy/docs/en/01-how-to-build/build_from_docker.md

 ## Get prebuilt docker images

 MMDeploy provides prebuilt docker images for the convenience of its users on [Docker Hub](https://hub.docker.com/r/openmmlab/mmdeploy).
-The docker images are built on the released MMDeploy.
-For instance, the image tag `openmmlab/mmdeploy:ubuntu20.04-cuda11.3-mmdeploy1.1.0` is for `mmdeploy==1.1.0`.
+The docker images are built on the latest and released versions.
+For instance, the image with tag `openmmlab/mmdeploy:ubuntu20.04-cuda11.3-mmdeploy` is built on the latest mmdeploy and the image with tag `openmmlab/mmdeploy:ubuntu20.04-cuda11.3-mmdeploy1.1.0` is for `mmdeploy==1.1.0`.
 The specifications of the Docker Image are shown below.

 |    Item     |   Version   |